Losing Your Mucus Plug: How Soon Will You Give Birth?

 If it’s not accompanied by other signs of labor such as contractions, labor pains, or your water breaking, losing your mucus plug doesn’t necessarily mean that labor is imminent.
 It could mean that labor will start in several hours, but it could also mean that labor is still several weeks away.
 But if you have some gelatinous or pink colored discharge, it’s a good idea to let your doctor know.

 And, if your water breaks—you want to go to the hospital right away.

 Is it okay if your mucus plug comes out early?

 If it happens earlier than the 38th week of pregnancy, you should contact your doctor right away, as this could mean a risk for preterm labor.
 So, if you’re not yet 38 weeks pregnant, and you suspect that the vaginal discharge you’re seeing could be your mucus plug, you definitely want to get it checked out.

 What is bloody show?

 Sometimes, you’ll find red or pink streaks in your mucus plug after you’ve passed it.
 This is called “bloody show,” and is totally normal.
-Women who have never given birth before (nulliparous women) are more likely to have bloody show than women who haven’t.
+Women who have never given birth before (nulliparous women) are more likely to have bloody show than women who have given birth before.

 The reason?
-Once you’ve given birth, your cervix is narrower in diameter, and your uterine walls are thicker.
+If you’ve never given birth, your cervix is narrower in diameter, and your uterine walls are thicker.
 So, sometimes, blood from ruptured blood vessels can cross over to the mucus plug.
 For women who have already given birth before, this is less likely to be the case.

 When should I call my healthcare provider?